ucbabu/vault/docs/user-guides/09-hcp-terraform-vault-integration-overview.md

 The HCP Terraform Vault integration allows your Terraform Cloud workspaces to authenticate with HashiCorp Vault and retrieve dynamic Azure credentials on-demand.
 Instead of storing static Azure service principal credentials in your workspace, Vault generates fresh, short-lived credentials for each Terraform run.

+> **Important**: This integration is specifically designed for HCP Terraform Cloud and uses a different approach than the general HashiCorp validated pattern for CI/CD-Vault integration.
+For a detailed comparison of the differences, see [JWT Integration Comparison](../comparisons/jwt-integration-comparison.md).

 ### Key Components

 - **HCP Terraform**: HashiCorp's managed Terraform Cloud service